Roxana High School

 Roxana High School is a secondary school in Roxana, Illinois, United States.
-The school's mascot is the shell, named for the former Shell Oil (now ConocoPhillips) refinery also located in the town.
+The school's mascot is the St James shell, logo of the former Shell Oil (now ConocoPhillips) refinery also located in the town.
 The school district encompasses all of Roxana, South Roxana, and parts of Wood River, Edwardsville and Rosewood Heights.

 1802-1989

 The area around Roxana began offering education in 1802 with the construction of Gilham's Pasture School on the southeast corner of what is now 13th Street and Edwardsville Road in Wood River, across from the current site of a Dairy Queen.
 Other general schools opened and closed throughout the late nineteenth century and early twentieth century; these include Brushy Grove School (not to be confused with its later incarnation, Brushey Grove School) from 1858 to 1874 (burned down), rebuilt and used until 1929, Brushey Grove School (new brick building on the same location) from 1929 to 1969, Roxana School from 1918 to 1926, Edison School from 1926 to 1963, and Burbank School starting in 1936.
 Burbank was built as a WPA project, and was named after botanist Luther Burbank.

 The school district did not have a secondary school at that time; Roxana students went to other districts for their education instead, primarily Wood River High School, which had opened in 1925.
 In 1939, citizens of Roxana and part of neighboring Wood River voted to form a new school district; the high school itself was built in 1941 and has been added to throughout its tenure.

 The original building had three stories, comprising twelve classrooms, a main office, a library, and a gymnasium.
 A larger gym was added in 1954.

 Wanda-South Roxana School District was numbered 105 This district included Wanda School built in 1923 and the old South Roxana School built in 1927.
 In 1950, this school district merged with Burbank-Edison-Brushey Grove Schools District 103 and the High School District 156 to form Roxana Community Unit School District No. 1.
 In 1954, a second larger gymnasium at the high school and new elementary schools at Rosewood, Central, South Roxana, and the Junior High School opened.
 Wanda School and the old South Roxana School closed once the new South Roxana School opened.
 Wanda School was used as storage for many years.
-The old South Roxana School was sold and acquired by an interstate trucking firm for use as offices.
+The old South Roxana School building was sold and acquired by an interstate trucking firm for use as offices.